 Sally Mann

-controversial is certainly a way to describe sally mann, especially after her Immediate Family series. she got backlash for the nudity potrayed in her photos, which while i agree was unnecessary, i agree more with the words a psychologist saying that they were simply snapshots of her family and only a degenerate or extreme conservative would find them sexual. my favorite works of hers however are her early works shown on her website, which portray her expertise in curves and creases of the skin and cloth.
+controversial is certainly a way to describe sally mann, especially after her Immediate Family series. she got backlash for the nudity potrayed in her photos, which while i agree was unnecessary, i do think she meant them in a more kinship way. my favorite works of hers however are her early works shown on her website, which portray her expertise in curves and creases of the skin and cloth. similar to Rink Kawauchi, her use of lights in her early works is also astounding.